Juan David Cabezas: Houston Dynamo

 Cabezaz Joined the Dynamo and on loan for the 2017 season.
 He quickly established himself as a key figure in countryman Wilmer Cabrerea's side, getting his MLS debut by coming off the bench in the second match of the season.
 He recorded his first Dynamo goal on 29 July, an equalizer in a 2–2 draw with the Portland Timbers.
 After helping lead the Dynamo to the MLS Playoffs, Cabezas played every minute as Houston reached the Conference Finals.
 His strong season saw him be named team MVP for the 2017 season.
 Wilmer Cabrera described Cabezas as "a top player in the midfield for us and is a natural ball winner".
 The Dynamo rewarded his good performances by acquiring him on a permanent deal in December 2017.

 Cabezas was plagued with injuries in 2018.
 In the first game of the season, he picked up a thigh muscle strain, forcing him to come off after 15 minutes and causing him to miss the next 9 games.
 In his first game since back from injury, he picked up another thigh injury that caused him to miss over 3 months and 20 games.
 Later he picked up another muscle injury that caused him to miss the final 3 games of the season.
 The team greatly missed him throughout the season, going 5-1-1 across all competitions when Cabezas played while only going 6-7-15 across all competitions in games Cabezas missed.

 The Dynamo and Cabezas opened 2019 on 19 February with a CONCACAF Champions League match against CD Guastatoya.
 Despite Houston getting the 1–0 win, Cabezaa was forced off due to picking up an injury.
 After making 2 appearances with the Dynamo's USL Championship affiliate Rio Grande Valley FC to regain fitness, Cabezas returned to the Dynamo lineup on 13 April in a 2–1 win over the San Jose Earthquakes.
 He would find the back of the net for his second goal as a Dynamo on 9 August in a 3–2 defeat to New York City FC.
 On 11 September, Cabezas injured his knee after a reckless challenge from an opponent.
 The Dynamo would go onto defeat Minnesota United 2–0, but Cabezas would miss the rest of the season.

 On 21 November, Cabezas had his contract option declined.

 Rio Grande Valley FC

 On 7 April 2021, Cabezas returned to Rio Grande Valley FC, signing a contract for the 2021 season.

 Personal

 Cabezas received his U.S. green card in January 2019, which qualifies him as a domestic player for MLS roster purposes.

-He is also a very nice person.